 Understanding your credit score is an important part of making a successful application for credit such as a loan or credit card.
 When it comes to borrowing it is important to know how likely it is that you will be accepted for a loan or credit card.
 That is because if you make lots of applications for credit which are turned down, it can make you look desperate to borrow money.
 This in turn can affect the score on your credit report.

-There a three main credit reference agencies, Equifax, Experian and TransUnion.
-Using one of these agencies will allow you to check your credit score.
+There are three main credit reference agencies, Equifax, Experian and TransUnion.
+Using one of these agencies will allow you to and see what shape your finances are in.

 A credit score is a number that represents your credit rating, letting a lender know the level of risk involved when you request to borrow money.
 The higher the credit score, the lower the risk to the lender.

-If you're keen to check your credit rating, but don't know where to start, take our credit check quiz.
+If you are keen to check your credit rating, but don't know where to start, take our credit check quiz.

 Check your credit report to make sure you're in good shape to apply for loans, credit cards, overdrafts, mortgages and mobile phone contracts

 a) I have a mortgage and one credit card, which I pay off every month – I find it is simpler to keep on top of things with fewer accounts b) I've got a car loan, a personal loan and two credit cards – which I usually manage to juggle successfully c) I've got so many cards and loans that I've lost count – I never know when I may need to get my hands on more credit

 a) I always pay on time and in full – I've set up direct debits so I never miss a payment b) I generally pay on time, but sometimes I can't manage the full amount c) I skip a month every now and then, when money's tight and I just can't afford it

 a) They check your credit report to see your credit history, as well as looking at the information you gave in your application b) They base their decision on your application form and any other supporting documents you send them c) They only care whether you earn enough money to make the repayments